Bill Munson: Early life

 Munson was born in Sacramento, California, in 1941.
 He moved to Lodi, California, as a boy and attended Lodi High School.

 Munson attended Utah State University where he played college football for the Utah State Aggies football team.
 As senior in 1963, he led the Aggies to an 8-2 record and broke multiple school passing records, completing 120 of 201 passes (.592 completion percentage) for 1,699 yards, 12 touchdowns, and three interceptions.
 He was also named Utah State's athlete of the year for the 1963–64 academic year.

 Professional football

 Los Angeles Rams

-Munson was drafted by the Los Angeles Rams in the first round, seventh overall pick, of the 1964 NFL draft.
+Munson was selected by the Los Angeles Rams in the first round, seventh overall pick, of the 1964 NFL draft.
 As a rookie in 1964, he started eight games for the Rams, leading them to a 2–4–2 record in those games.
 On December 14, 1964, he connected with Bucky Pope for a 95-yard touchdown against the Green Bay Packers, ranking as the longest pass play in the NFL during the 1964 season.
 The following year, he started the first 10 games for the Rams, compiling a 1–9 record, but missed the final four games due to a knee injury.
 Munson eventually lost the starting quarterback job to Roman Gabriel and saw only limited action as a backup for the Rams in 1966 and 1967.